Ventry, Ireland: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types G. Be sure to choose the necessary type.
-A lot of adapters currently available are just plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types G. Be sure to find the correct type.
+Many adapters for sale now are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most countries.

 What to wear/what to pack: